Gardening Preschool Theme

-This is a full Preschool theme for Preschool children.
+This is a full gardening preschool theme for Preschool children.
 You can plan an entire week around the activities.

 SONGS, FINGERPLAYS, AND GROUP TIME FUN

 Arrange a trip to a nursery.
 Ask the employees to show the children blooming plants.
 The employees should tell why the plants bloom and what will happen to the plants after they bloom.
 Have the employees explain how to care for plants.
 You might want to buy a plant for your classroom.